jdpaquette/roadmap/README.md

 - April 10th - Started ZTM_Python Bootcamp from ZTM_Academy learning Python Basics using Python 3.10 and the PyCharm IDE from JetBrains.
 I also have VS Code set-up to handle Python and Web Development as a more lighter weight solution to coding as needed.

 - Also started the the 100 Days of Code: The Complete Python Pro Bootcamp from Dr. Angela Yu.
 I have a few of her courses and I am looking forward to completing them in conjunction with the ZTM Academy courses along the way. ie. Python to Python then Web Dev to Web Dev.
-This will give me exposure to two different teaching styles as well as completing different types of projects.
+This will give me exposure to two different teaching styles as well as completing different types of projects. --- update (Apr 20th) I stuck with Yu Python and completed all seven days worth of Python code by Sunday and as of today, I am on day 10.
+Had some fun with text based game / rock, paper, scissors, and hangman.
+Also created a random password generator and a caesar chipher encryption / decryption program.

 - I am also try to add some math courses along the way.
 I am thinking about Trig / Calc 1 - 3 / and Discrete Math and possibly Statistics.
 It may be helpful to have the math background when it comes to data structures and algorithms.
-I will see how it goes and if that is something worthwhile to put some of my time into.
+I will see how it goes and if that is something worthwhile to put some of my time into. ---- update (Apr 20) did not do ANY math last week except in Python.

 ### Week 3: